Top FAQs for First-Time Travellers to China

 Check out this post to see your options and for more advice.

-Local Sim: When you arrive at the airport you can get a local sim for the duration of your stay.
+Local SIM: When you arrive at the airport, you can get a local SIM for the duration of your stay.
 This will give you a temporary Chinese number and access to data.
-This is great if you want to order things (like food online) as you will have a Chinese number.
+This is great if you want to order things (like food online), as you will have a Chinese number, but it is harder to set up.

-Nihao Mobile: This is an English-speaking company that can deliver your sim straight to your hotel and help you set it up.
-If you are planning to come to China regularly then this is a good option as they have a service where you pay a small amount and you keep the same number then you can reactivate it every time you come back to China.
+Nihao Mobile: This is an English-speaking company that can deliver your SIM straight to your hotel and help you set it up.
+If you are planning to come to China regularly, then this is a good option, as they have a service where you pay a small amount and you keep the same number, so you can reactivate it every time you come back to China.

-When walking around a city though I do always keep a few things in my handbag:
+When walking around a city, I always keep a few things in my handbag:

 A battery pack and cable - so my phone is never out of battery.